Savings Accounts

 Are Premium Bonds better than a cash ISA?

 Cash ISAs typically offer better value for most savers in 2026.
-ISAs provide guaranteed returns (currently 4.10-4.65%) with complete tax protection and FSCS security up to £85,000.
-Premium Bonds offer variable returns averaging 4.15% with capital-only guarantees but no interest guarantee.
+ISAs provide guaranteed returns (with rates that change frequently) with complete tax protection and FSCS security up to £120,000.
+Premium Bonds offer variable a variable prize fund rate of 3.30% with capital-only guarantees but no interest guarantee.
 Choose ISAs for certainty and financial planning; use Premium Bonds only after maxing ISA allowances if you’re a higher-rate taxpayer needing tax-efficient accessible savings.

 Sources and Further Reading